Skip to main content

 Why must both business and individual be bonded in DC?

-DC requires dual bonding to provide maximum consumer protection.
+DC requires dual bonding for maximum consumer protection.
 The business entity bond covers the company's obligations, while the individual (Master/Designated Agent) bond covers the licensed professional's personal accountability.
 This ensures consumers have recourse whether dealing with the company or the individual license holder.

-DC electrical bond requirements per DCMR Section 17-210: Electrical fixture contractors and master electrician specialists need $1,000.
+Per DC Municipal Regulations Section 17-210: Electrical fixture contractors and master electrician specialists need $1,000.
 Master electricians and special contractors need $2,000.
 Full electrical contractors and elevator contractors need $4,000.
-All expire on November 30 of odd-numbered years.
+All electrical bonds expire on November 30 of odd-numbered years (2025, 2027, etc.).

-How do I become a licensed contractor in DC?
+How do I get licensed as a contractor in DC?

 Written by BuySuretyBonds.com